shaik1201/Computer-Vision-Surgical-Applications-/HW1/README.md

 This will create a file named "tagged_video.mp4".
 You can check it on other video by changing the variable `video_path` to your video path.

 ## The pseudo_labels folder
-This folder contains the pipline and scripts i used for preprocessin, augmenting, generating pseudo labels and training the models.
+This folder contains the pipline and scripts i used for preprocessing, augmenting, generating pseudo labels and training the models.
 The scripts can not be run without the images and labels files which were not uploaded to this repo.

 ## Download the Model Weights